latiotech/LAST/README.md

 # Latio Application Security Tester
-Just using OpenAI to scan your files because it does a better job than most of the paid ones
+Just using OpenAI to scan your files because it does a better job than most of the paid ones.

+In marketing terms:
+LAST is the worlds first end to end AI application scanning solution, covering:

+1. ASPM
+2. SAST
+3. IaC
+4. Container
+5. SDLC

 # How to Run Locally